charmplusplus/charm4py/docs/install.rst

 To install on regular Linux, macOS and Windows machines, do::

-    $ pip install charmpy
+    $ pip install charm4py

 .. note::
-    pip >= 8.0 is recommended to simplify the install and avoid building CharmPy or any dependencies from sources.
+    pip >= 8.0 is recommended to simplify the install and avoid building charm4py or any dependencies from sources.

-    Note that a 64-bit version of Python is required to install and run charmpy.
+    Note that a 64-bit version of Python is required to install and run charm4py.

 Install from Source